awhitehorn/HTML5-ASP.NET-Web-Site/README.md

 ## Changelog:
+### v0.7 - 12/27/2011
+* Adjust main.master to use ResolveClientUrl for stylesheet and modernizr
+* Global.asax - Enabled routing for default and error page
+* Web.config - Adjusted rewrite rule to only lower .aspx pages (so as not to break other things)
+* default.aspx - Added since you probably will need one anyways

 ### v0.6 - 11/29/2011
 * Update JQuery version to 1.7.1
 * Adjust main.master to reflect JQuery version changes